SebiSchlegel/SebiSchlegel.github.io/past.md

 I was a postdoctoral fellow at the Max Planck Institute for Mathematics in Bonn.

 I was a PhD student under the supervision of [Ben Davison](https://sites.google.com/site/bendavisonmath/) at the University of Edinburgh.
+My thesis is [here](https://era.ed.ac.uk/handle/1842/41071).

 ### past organization